-Co-CEO, Revere Digital; Co-Executive Editor, Re/code; and Co-Executive Producer, The Code Conference
+Executive Editor, Re/code; Host, Re/code Decode podcast; and Co-Executive Producer, Code Conference

 Here is a statement of my ethics and coverage policies.
 It is more than most of you want to know, but, in the age of suspicion of the media, I am laying it all out.

-Obviously, a substantial amount of Megan’s income from Google has been in shares and options, some of which she has sold and some of which she still holds.
-Megan makes all her own decisions related to these shares and options, and I do not own any of them.
-Further, I have signed legal documents that disallow me from future rights to own them and, in the event of her death, her wealth will pass directly to our two children.
+Obviously, a substantial amount of Megan’s income from Google has been in shares and options, all of which she has sold as part of her new government job.
+Megan has made all her own decisions related to these shares and options, and I did not own any of them nor did I get any of the money from their sale.
+Further, I have signed legal documents that disallow me from rights to any of the proceeds.
+And, in the event of her death, her wealth will pass directly to our two children.
 In addition, Megan still holds a number of shares and options (none of which I own or have future rights to own) in PlanetOut, where she served as CEO before she moved to Google.

 While some may raise objections, I would hope that readers will judge my work on its merits, especially in light of my extensive experience covering the technology industry for the Wall Street Journal, the Washington Post and in two books about AOL I authored in the 1990s.
 In fact, I began reporting on Google itself in 1999, well before others did, and wrote many articles about the company years before Megan worked there.